 In comparison, accounts payable reporting is the process of tracking and reporting these business expenses.
 This ongoing reporting process ensures your business maintains accurate financial records.

 Editor’s note: Looking for the right accounting software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Businesses of all sizes can benefit from accounts payable reporting, but it's essential for small businesses.
-You need to know whether you’re paying invoices on time and paying the correct amount.
+Businesses of all sizes can benefit from an accounts payable process that includes accurate reporting.
+However, an accurate accounts payable reporting process is particularly crucial for small business accounting.
+You must know whether you’re paying invoices on time and paying the correct amounts.

 Here are a few reasons why accounts payable reporting matters:

 Accounts payable and accounts receivable (AR) both play a crucial role in daily business operations.
 Accounts payable is the money you owe suppliers and vendors.
 AR refers to the funds you earn from product and service sales.

 Let’s look at some of the most common types of accounts payable reports your business will run.

 An invoice aging report includes a list of all unpaid accounts payable invoices.
 This information can help determine how much the business owes and which invoices must be paid first.

 An invoice aging report includes details like the following:

 An invoice aging report will help you spot missed payments and see how far past due an invoice is.
 To avoid getting behind on vendor payments, you should run an invoice aging report daily or weekly.